KDIS-DSPPM/data-visualization/README.md

 - C (2.0): 50~54.9
 - C- (1.67): 45~49.9

+### Disciplinary measure

+* I don't tolerate cheating.
+Plagiarism is cheating.
+Group discussion is encouraged, but assignment submission MUST BE YOUR OWN.
+If your responses are exactly the same as other students, I assume you are all involved in cheating.
+If you want to claim innocence, please bring me relevant evidence.

+* If it happens once, I will take off EVERY POINT related to that section in the assignment or exam.
+In this case, I will not use the check, check-, check+ grading system for the assignment.
+Instead, I will use your score.

+* If it happens more than once, I will bring this matter to the disciplinary board.

 ### 1. Assignment

 Two assignments ([here](https://github.com/KDIS-DSPPM/data-visualization/blob/main/assignment1.md) and [here](https://github.com/KDIS-DSPPM/data-visualization/blob/main/assignment2.md)) will be assigned throughout the semester.